-The center safety office will perform the following activities to ensure that students and staff are familiar with all center fire alarms and evacuation procedures:
+The center Safety Officer will perform the following activities to ensure that students and staff are familiar with all center fire alarms and evacuation procedures:

-- 1. Center safety officers will perform and log monthly inspections of: - (a) Fire alarm systems - (b) Sprinkler systems - (c) Illuminated exit signs - (d) Emergency lighting - (e) Fire extinguishers - 2.
+- 1. Center Safety Officers will perform and log monthly inspections of: - (a) Fire alarm systems - (b) Sprinkler systems - (c) Illuminated exit signs - (d) Emergency lighting - (e) Fire extinguishers - 2.
 Centers will conduct monthly fire drills during high student/staff activity levels and when students are in the dormitories.
-Center safety officers will document the accountability and timeliness of fire drills. - 3.
-Centers will establish and implement a fire watch plan, included as part of the fire prevention plan, to be implemented when there is a nonfunctional alarm system.
-The fire watch plan will include the following: - (a) Establish fire warden and security staff duties and responsibilities - (b) Establish minimum required equipment for security staff - (c) Establish process for reporting fires and notifying building occupants - b.
+Center Safety Officers will document the accountability and timeliness of fire drills. - 3.
+Centers will establish and implement a Fire Watch Plan, included as part of the Fire Prevention Plan, to be implemented when there is a nonfunctional alarm system.
+The Fire Watch Plan will include the following: - (a) Establish fire warden and security staff duties and responsibilities - (b) Establish minimum required equipment for security staff - (c) Establish process for reporting fires and notifying building occupants - b.
 Fire Safety Plan Elements

-The safety officer must ensure that at least the following elements are included in the fire safety plan:
+The Safety Officer must ensure that at least the following elements are included in the Fire Safety Plan: